nystudio107/craft-scripts/README.md

 `REMOTE_MYSQL_CMD` is the command for the local mysql executable, normally just `mysql`.

 `REMOTE_MYSQLDUMP_CMD` is the command for the local mysqldump executable, normally just `mysqldump`.

+`REMOTE_DB_LOGIN_PATH` if this is set, it will use `--login-path=` for your remote db credentials instead of sending them in via the commandline (see below)

+### Using login-path with mysql 5.6

+If you're using `mysql 5.6` or later, you’ll note the warning from mysql (this is [not an issue if you’re using MariaDB](https://mariadb.com/kb/en/mariadb/mysql_config_editor-compatibility/)):

+    mysql: [Warning] Using a password on the command line interface can be insecure.

+What the `craft-scripts` is doing isn’t any less secure than if you typed it on the command line yourself; everything sent over the wire is always encrypted via ssh.
+However, you can set up `login-path` to store your credentials in an encrypted file as per the [Passwordless authentication using mysql_config_editor with MySQL 5.6](https://opensourcedbms.com/dbms/passwordless-authentication-using-mysql_config_editor-with-mysql-5-6/) article.

+If you set `LOCAL_DB_LOGIN_PATH` or `REMOTE_DB_LOGIN_PATH` it will use `--login-path=` for your db credentials on the respective environments instead of sending them in via the commandline.

+For example, for my `local` dev setup:

+    mysql_config_editor set --login-path=localdev --user=homestead --host=localhost --port=3306 --password

+...and then enter the password for that user.
+And then in the `.env.sh` I set it to:

+    LOCAL_DB_LOGIN_PATH="localdev"

+...and it will use my stored, encrypted credentials instead of passing them in via commandline.
+You can also set this up on your remote server, and then set it via `REMOTE_DB_LOGIN_PATH`

 Brought to you by [nystudio107](https://nystudio107.com/)